 It was really important to us that we stuck to the true meaning of the Whole30 as best as we possibly could as a family, so we didn’t waver on birthday pizza parties (the kids still packed their own lunch) or any candy they received (it was to come home and be thrown away, period).

 I might sound like a mean mom…. and these rules might sound harsh… and you might think that “just one piece won’t hurt them”… or “everything in moderation”…

 But to be frank with you, those last two statements are a lie.
-Government studies have shown that sugar is more addictive that cocaine (source) and bringing home candy EVERY SINGLE DAY is not moderation.
+Government studies have shown that sugar is more addictive than cocaine (source) and bringing home candy EVERY SINGLE DAY is not in moderation.

 Plus the Whole30 doesn’t allow sugar anyway!!
 If one of my goals as a parent is to get the sugar out of our house, how does letting candy in help the cause?